Table of Contents_

 In determining the best TV for bright rooms to buy, we explored image brightness, OLED vs. QLED, technology (triple-layer screens), and auxiliary technology features such as Android TV and built-in Alexa and Google Assistant to easily find your favorite movies/shows with voice commands for playback.

 Technology is a very important component with the best TV for bright rooms.
 We are big fans of triple-layer screen technology, which helps to reduce reflections.
-A full array local dimming feature, a series of back panel LEDs also work wonders in helping optimize contrast levels to produce deeper blacks, equally useful when watching in dark rooms.
+A full array local dimming feature, and a series of back panel LEDs also work wonders in helping optimize contrast levels to produce deeper blacks, equally useful when watching in dark rooms.